Yanli-susan/yanli-susan.github.io/index.md

 ## Working papers

-- The role of complaints in the context of recall: A Shannon Entropy measure of complaint-based cues. *Draft; Target: Information Technology and People.*
+- The role of complaints in the context of recall: A Shannon Entropy measure of complaint-based cues. *Draft; Target: Information and Management.*
-- Head-start’s Curse in Long-Term Goal Pursuit. *Draft ; Target: Journal of Consumer Research.*
+- The impact of online interaction on opinion polarization (based on analysis and quantification of bullet screen (Danmu)). *Results.*
-- The impact of online communication on the polarization of opinions (based on live comments of streaming video). *Results present; Target: Computers in Human Behavior.*
+- Dynamics of public opinion and topic evolution (based on Weibo and Covid-19 tweets). *Data analysis.*
-- Public opinion shift and the process of the topic evolvement (based on Weibo and Twitter topics during Covid-19). *Data analysis.*
+- Head-start’s Curse in Long-Term Goal Pursuit (based on health app behavior). *Draft; Target: Journal of Consumer Research.*

 ## Conference